SaiPagidi/markdown-properties/README.md

 You may notice `MarkdownProperties` extends `java.util.Properties` and can be used like a "normal" `Properties` instance.

+### Storing Properties

+Storing Properties is not supported by this library.
+Calling `store` or `storeAsXML` methods will behave like the standard `Property` class methods.

 ## Get it

 You can get the library via Maven